justinpferdner/semester_project/feedback.md

 *Ryan*: I spoke with Ryan in person and he asked about the number of homes for sale in each location.
 I did not have that chart added, so that could be something to include.
 He said the functionality looked great and overall was a solid app.

+*Brady Heinig*: I like that you can apply all of your filters from the side, it made it easy to adjust the graphs to what I wanted.
+Something that could be useful to add is when I select a county to look at, the select box for city would only include cities in that county.
+I don’t know utah super well so I sometimes would select cities in the wrong county.
+That could be a useful feature to add

 ### Changes